Bank Guarantees

 tf_scheme_1

-1. Contract/Agreement providing for the obligation to be secured by a bank guarantee;
+1. Contract/Agreement stipulating obligation collateral through a bank guarantee;

-2. Application by the Principal requesting the issuance of a bank guarantee;
+2. Principal's request for the issuance of a bank guarantee;

-3. Issuance of a direct bank guarantee by the Principal's bank in favor of the Beneficiary; If the Beneficiary requires confirmation of the guarantee from its (or a third party's) bank, the Principal's bank arranges for the issuance of a counter-guarantee (confirmation):
+3. Issuance of a direct bank guarantee by the Principal's bank in favor of the Beneficiary; If the Beneficiary requires confirmation from their (or a third) bank, the Principal's bank arranges for a counter-guarantee (confirmation):

 5. Issuance of the guarantee in favor of the Beneficiary.